gobeyondidentity/customer-docs/contributor-guide/contributor-guide.md

 Thank you for taking an interest in contributing to the Beyond Identity Developer Documentation.

-We've built the documentation with [Docusaurus](https://docusaurus.io) and you can find the source code our [next-dev-docs GitHub repo][repo].
+We've built the documentation with [Docusaurus](https://docusaurus.io) and you can find the source code our [customer-docs GitHub repo][repo].

 You're welcome to contribute to the documentation to help make it better and we want to make it possible for you to become a contributor.
 Additionally, anyone can open an issue about documentation or suggest a change with a [pull request (PR)][pr] to the [GitHub repository][repo].